-The major benefit of attending a vocational school, trade school or technical school is that most programs lead to certifications in various types of welding.
-When exploring schools, make sure to ask what certifications you might be able to obtain after completing the program.
-Often times these schools are well known in their local geographic area and employers actively recruit from their programs.
+The major benefit of attending a vocational , trade or technical school is that most programs lead to certifications in various types of welding.
+When exploring such options, make sure to ask what certifications you might be able to obtain after completing the program.
+Often times they are well known in their local geographic area and employers actively recruit from their programs.
 It’s fairly common for students that attend vocational schools to have job offers before they even graduate.

 Another major advantage of vocational and technical schools is the length of the program.
 Many programs can be completed in just a few months to under a year.
 Some other programs may take longer depending on the topics covered.
 There are many options available and it’s important that you explore what would fit your goals the best.
 If you have the extra time and money available, learning the most areas of welding you can and obtaining the most certifications you can is beneficial to your career.

-Also, sometimes these types of schools offer degree programs like associates or certificate levels.
+Also, sometimes degree programs like associates or certificate levels are offered as well.
 This can be advantageous if you ever decide to pursue more formal college education.

 Advantages: Degree, certifications, financial aid, possible increased earnings potential